Trends and climate

 In what circumstances can personal data be collected, stored and processed?

-First, the collection and processing must be fair and lawful.
+First, the collection and processing must be fair, lawful and conducted in a transparent manner.
 This obligation is assessed by judges and implies that the data controller must inform data subjects of the processing to which their data is subject.

 The gathered data must be adequate, relevant and not excessive in relation to the declared purpose of the processing.
 The processed data must also be exact, complete and up to date.